-- (1) Tribunal rules may be made under this section - (a) by the President, within 30 days after the commencement day; or - (b) by the Rules Committee. - (2) The Tribunal rules may - (a) regulate the business of the Tribunal and the duties of the various members and staff of the Tribunal; and - (b) authorise the registrars and other members of the staff of the Tribunal to exercise powers with respect to proceedings; and - (c) regulate the practice and procedure of the Tribunal; and

-- (d) impose obligations, on persons seeking to commence proceedings, to take any step, including - (i) specifying forms in which applications to the Tribunal may or must be made or allowing for the Tribunal or a member of the Tribunal to specify the forms in which applications to the Tribunal may or must be made; and - (ii) requiring persons to give a notification (orally or in writing) to other persons; and - (iii) requiring persons to provide any specified information; and - (e) impose obligations to provide an address for service: and - (f) impose obligations on parties to proceedings to disclose to each other, before or in connection with the hearing of the proceedings, the contents of expert reports or other material of relevance to the proceedings; and - (g) regulate the referral of questions for investigation and report by an expert or referee; and - (h) regulate the form in which evidence may be taken; and
+- (1) Tribunal rules may be made under this section - (a) by the President, within 30 days after the commencement day; or - (b) by the Rules Committee. - (2) The Tribunal rules may - (a) regulate the business of the Tribunal and the duties of the various members and staff of the Tribunal; and - (b) authorise the registrars and other members of the staff of the Tribunal to exercise powers with respect to proceedings; and - (c) regulate the practice and procedure of the Tribunal; and s.
+92 Part 8 - Principles, Powers and Procedures (d) impose obligations, on persons to commence proceedings, to ta step, including - - (i) specifying forms in applications to the Tribun or must be made or allow the Tribunal or a member Tribunal to specify the for which applications to Tribunal may or must be and al may ing for of the orms in o the (ii) requiring persons to g notification (orally or in v to other persons; and (iii) requiring persons to provi specified information; and de any (e) impose obligations to provide an for service; and address (f) impose obligations on parti proceedings to disclose to each before or in connection with the of the proceedings, the contents of reports or other material of relev the proceedings; and other, hearing f expert (g) regulate the referral of question investigation and report by an ex- referee; and (h) regulate the form in which eviden be taken; and ce may

-- (i) restrict or prohibit certain classes of persons from appearing as representatives in proceedings; and - (j) provide for the Tribunal, a member of the Tribunal or a registrar to waive any procedural requirement; and - (k) regulate costs and provide for the assessment and settling of costs; and - (l) provide for witness allowances and expenses; and - (m) provide for other matters relating to the management, conduct or settlement of proceedings before the Tribunal; and - (n) provide for any matter indicated in this Act to be a matter that may be provided for in the Tribunal rules; and - (o) deal with any other matters necessary or expedient for the effective and efficient operation of the Tribunal. - (3) The Tribunal rules may include rules in respect of any jurisdiction conferred on the Tribunal by a relevant Act. - (4) The Tribunal rules may not include a requirement to pay a fee or prescribe an amount of a fee. - (5) The Tribunal rules may allow for a matter, in relation to which Tribunal rules may, under this
+(i) restrict or prohibit certain classes of persons from appearing as representatives in proceedings; and (j) provide for the Tribunal, a member of the Tribunal or a registrar to waive any procedural requirement; and (k) regulate costs and provide for the assessment and settling of costs; and (1) provide for witness allowances and expenses; and (m) provide for other matters relating to the management, conduct or settlement of proceedings before the Tribunal; and (n) provide for any matter indicated in this Act to be a matter that may be provided for in the Tribunal rules; and (0) deal with any other matters necessary or expedient for the effective and efficient operation of the Tribunal.
+(3) of any ribunal rules may include rules in respect jurisdiction conferred on the Tribunal by vant Act.
+(4) Tribunal rules may not include a ement to pay a fee or prescribe an amount e.

-- Act, be made, to be determined by the President, another member of the Tribunal or a registrar. - (6) The Tribunal rules may prescribe different rules for - (a) each of the Divisions of the Tribunal; and - (b) different streams in the same Division of the Tribunal; and - (c) different classes of matters. - (7) The Tribunal rules must be consistent with this Act, any relevant Act and the regulations. - (8) The Tribunal rules take effect from the date of publication in the Gazette or a later date specified in the Tribunal rules.
+(5) The Tribunal rules may allow for a matter, in relation to which Tribunal rules may, under this s.
+93 Part 8 - Principles, Powers and Procedures (6) Act, be made, to be determined by the President, another member of the Tribunal or a registrar.
+The Tribunal rules may prescribe different rules for - (a) each of the Divisions of the Tribunal; and (b) different streams in the same Division of the Tribunal; and (c) different classes of matters.
+93 (7) The Tribunal rules must be consistent with this Act, any relevant Act and the regulations.
+(8) The Tribunal rules take effect from the date of publication in the Gazette or a later date specified in the Tribunal rules.
+93. Prac tice directions (1) The President may give directions (practice directions) relating to the practice and procedures to be followed in, and to the conduct of, proceedings in the Tribunal.
+(2) The practice directions must be consistent with this Act, any relevant Act, the regulations and the Tribunal rules.

-93. Practice directions

-- (1) The President may give directions (practice directions) relating to the practice and procedures to be followed in, and to the conduct of, proceedings in the Tribunal. - (2) The practice directions must be consistent with this Act, any relevant Act, the regulations and the Tribunal rules. - (3) The President must ensure that practice directions are publicly available. - (4) Without limiting subsection (3), that subsection is taken to be complied with if a copy of the practice directions is published on a website of the Tribunal.
+- (3) The President must ensure that practice directions are publicly available. - (4) Without limiting subsection (3), that subsection is taken to be complied with if a copy of the practice directions is published on a website of the Tribunal.